ecg-icas/icas/src/source/reference/get-metrics-report.rst

 =======================     ========================    ========    =============================================================
 Field                       Example                     Type        Info
 =======================     ========================    ========    =============================================================
-createDate                  "2014-12-05T16:12:53Z"      dateTime    The date/time this report call got requested. startDate                   "2014-11-23"                string      The start of the period this report covers. endDate                     "2014-11-24"                string      The end of the period this report covers. data                        see below                   array       The report data; each element in this array represents the data for an ad.
+createDate                  "2014-12-05T16:12:53Z"      dateTime    The date/time this report call got requested (in UTC ISO8601 format) startDate                   "2014-11-23"                string      The start of the period this report covers.
+Tenant time zone is assumed. endDate                     "2014-11-24"                string      The end of the period this report covers.
+Tenant time zone is assumed. data                        see below                   array       The report data; each element in this array represents the data for an ad.
 =======================     ========================    ========    =============================================================